catppuccin/nvim/README.md

 </table>

-# Compile
+## Compile

-> **Important**
-> As of 7/10/2022, catppuccin should be able to automatically recompile when the setup table changed.

 Catppuccin is a highly customizable and configurable colorscheme.
 This does however come at the cost of complexity and execution time.
-Catppuccin can pre compute the results of your configuration and store the results in a compiled lua file.
-We use these precached values to set it's highlights.
+Catppuccin can pre compute the results of your configuration and store the results in a compiled Lua file.
+We use these pre-cached values to set it's highlights.

-By default catppuccin writes the compiled results into the system's cache directory.
-You can change the cache dir using:
+By default, Catppuccin writes the compiled results into the system's cache directory.
+See below if you'd like to change the cache directory:

 ```lua
 require("catppuccin").setup({ -- Note: On windows we replace `/` with `\` by default